Indiana University

 In Windows 7 and Vista, anyone except a Guest can change the time zone by default.
-In Windows XP and 2000, you must be logged into your computer as an administrator to do so.
+In Windows XP, you must be logged into your computer as an administrator to do so.

-Note: At Indiana University, the University Information Security Office (UISO) recommends that you normally refrain from running your Windows computer as an administrator.
-For more, see What is the principle of least privilege?
+Security of Information Technology Resources (IT-12) requires that you normally refrain from running your Windows computer as an administrator.
+For more, see About the principle of least privilege.

 1. To access the date and time options, in Windows 7 or Vista, click the clock in your Taskbar once, and then click Change date and time settings... at the bottom.
 In earlier versions of Windows, double-click the clock in your Taskbar.